VIKAS9793/KrishiSahayak_Gemma/CONTRIBUTING.md

 There are many ways to contribute to the project's success:

-- **Reporting Bugs**: If you find a bug in the web demo or have an issue with the setup, please open an issue and provide as much detail as possible.
+- **Reporting Bugs**: If you find a bug or have an issue with the setup, please open an issue and provide as much detail as possible.
 - **Suggesting Enhancements**: Have an idea for a new feature or an improvement to an existing one?
 We'd love to hear it!
 Please open an issue to start a discussion.
 - **Improving Documentation**: If you find parts of our documentation unclear or inaccurate, please let us know or submit a pull request with your improvements.
 - **Submitting Pull Requests**: If you have a bug fix or a new feature you'd like to contribute, please follow the process outlined below.